-Monumental Inscriptions in the churchyard of Alkham Church Noted by Leland L. Duncan
+Monumental Inscriptions in the churchyard of Alkham Church Noted by Leland L. Duncan Alkham 3rd October 1891.

 The following is as far as possible an exact transcription of Mr L.L.
 Duncan's field notebook for the M.I.s in the Folkestone area where he seems have stayed during September and October 1891.
 His notebook written up in his shorthand, in pencil, on the site leave something to be desired.
 The paper of the notebook has over time become somewhat dirty and aged but is an immensely valuable record of that date.
-Transcribed and typed up by Christine Pantrey

-Notes from Alkham Churchyard.
+Leland L. Duncan notes from Alkham Churchyard.

 In Western part of Churchyard.

 236. William GAMBRILL eldest son of William and Mary Ann Gambrill of the parish of Hawkinge (born 1802) died June 18th 1866 aged 34.